Editor’s note: This post was originally published in May 2018. It has been updated with new information.

 Any time a person purchases a firearm from a licensed importer, manufacturer, or dealer, the seller must perform a universal background check via the National Instant Background Check System (NICS) to determine whether a prospective buyer is eligible to purchase a firearm.

-Reasons why a person may not pass a gun background check include felony offense, certain criminal convictions and misdemeanors, fugitives or persons with open arrest warrant, domestic violence conviction, illegal/unlawful aliens, and disqualifying mental health records, among others.
+Reasons why a person may not pass a gun background check include felony offenses, certain criminal convictions and misdemeanors, fugitives or persons with open arrest warrants, domestic violence convictions, or in the country illegally, among others.

 While the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) oversees the universal background check, actual NICS background checks are conducted by the FBI.